 For we are God’s handiwork, created in Christ Jesus to do good works, which God prepared in advance for us to do.

-If we truly allow ourselves to believe that God made us on purpose, with a purpose, and for a purpose, than we have no choice than to want to live our lives to the best of our abilities.
+If we truly allow ourselves to believe that God made us on purpose, with a purpose, and for a purpose, then we have no choice but to live our lives to the best of our abilities.
 That means taking care of ourselves physically, mentally, emotionally, and spiritually so that we are ready for what God places in front of us.

 Whether it's parenting with patience, being a positive role model for young women, or traveling around the world to teach people about Jesus, we cannot give of ourselves if we're already depleted.